The unpredictability of financial markets can disrupt even the best-laid retirement plans. These five strategies may help investors stay on track.

 Variable annuities and fixed index annuities are two options designed to address such drawbacks—for example, by providing investors with some exposure to potential equity-market growth.
 Both may offer guaranteed income and payout rates that are often higher than the yields on certain equity and fixed-income investments, and so may be well-suited for investors concerned about the stability of their retirement income.

 Throughout our lives as investors, we regularly use different containers to save for different goals.
 Funds we need in the near term may be kept in savings or checking accounts, for example, while funds we may need years from now are invested for longer-term growth.
 This strategy of “time-segmented bucketing” for retirement income isn’t all that different.

-With this approach, investors can plan for the early, middle and late stages of retirement, aligning pools of assets with the different phases.
+With this approach, investors can plan for the early, middle, and late stages of retirement by aligning pools of assets with these different phases.
 For example, assets that are aligned with short-term needs early in retirement are invested conservatively, in part so that market volatility isn’t as much of a concern as you make withdrawals.
 Meanwhile, assets aligned with your future spending needs or even gifting plans are invested more aggressively for potential growth.